SBA 7(a) Loans

 SBA Certified and Preferred Lenders

 While most SBA loans are offered by lenders that are simply approved by the Small Business Administration, some lenders have also been certified by the SBA Certified Lender Program.
 This cuts down on paperwork and allows most Certified Lender loans to be approved in three business days.
-Another SBA program, called the Preferred Lender Program, allows lenders to make a loan decision without approval from the SBA.
+Another SBA program, the Preferred Lender Program, allows lenders to make a loan decision without approval from the SBA.
 In many cases, a potential borrower can be approved for an SBA loan from a Preferred Lender in as little as 24 hours.

 Other SBA Loan Programs